TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          you should better use :ref:`page.includeCSS <setup-page-includecss-array>`
          and :ref:`page.includeJS <setup-page-includejs-array>` for such files.
-         Features like file concatenation and file compression will not work on files, which are included using headerData.
+         Features like file concatenation and file compression will not work on files, which are included using :ts:`headerData`.

          By default, gets inserted after all the style definitions.